 Equality must be guaranteed in all sectors of public and private employment and occupation, including contract work, self-employment, military service and statutory office.
 A number of countries fall short of this protection.
-Military service is not included in the scope of legislation transposing the Directives in, for instance, Latvia, Greece and Ireland, while in the Netherlands the Age Discrimination Act has applied to military service only since 1 January 2008.
+Military service is not included in the scope of legislation transposing the Directives in Latvia, while in the Netherlands the Age Discrimination Act has applied to military service only since 1 January 2008.